arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ```

 The `ip(192, 168, 1, 1)` is the IP address assigned to Modbus TCP Master Opta™.
 The Internet Protocol properties can be changed to your preference.
-It is important to have the `subnet` defined to your computer's subnet to have the Opta™ devices work in the same network.
+It is important to have the `subnet` defined to your computer's subnet to have Opta™ devices work in the same network.

 The client Opta™ in this tutorial's example will use status LEDs and relays.
 The status LEDs need to be defined with variables of your choice.
 For this example, it uses `LED1` to `LED4` designations for corresponding status LEDs.